Where to Stay in the Caribbean Right Now

 Member of The Edit by Chase Travel

 A 10-minute yacht ride whisks you to this 300-acre private island paradise off Antigua that’s centered around a circa-1830 property.
-Once you arrive, the experience is all-inclusive, from meals and water sports to free-flowing cocktails and Taittinger Champagne.
+Once you arrive, the experience is all-inclusive, from meals and watersports to free-flowing cocktails and Taittinger champagne.
 Suites take advantage of the permanently pleasant weather with open-air bathrooms, and some include private pools.
 But the Caribbean Sea and its diverse fauna are the stars of the show here.
 Adults can snorkel, kayak, paddleboard or sail, while kids can learn about hawksbill turtles and even see them hatching.

 Six Senses La Sagesse